joeclark-phd/granite/plan/docker.md

 As above, you can point the browser at localhost:8080 to log in.
 Or alter the `-p` argument to publish the app on a different port, for example `-p 80:8080` will allow you to access the app at localhost:80.

+### Launch fresh containers of the database and app together (using Docker-Compose)

+Navigate to the root directory of this project and enter:

+    docker-compose up

+That's it!

+Docker-Compose uses the file `docker-compose.yml` for its instructions (so that's where you'd change the port mapping), and will run the app using the "compose" profile (see `application-compose.yml` to configure it.)

-### Launch fresh containers of the database and app together
+### Launch fresh containers of the database and app together (manually - deprecated)

 First, create a network for the database container and application container to be able to see each other.
 You only need to do this once: